|

 - only versions validated by our quality department are published on the Docker repository after specific tests.
 There are no pre-release versions or similar.

--e HFSQL_RANDOM_PASSWORD=yes You can use one of the following three variables (or nothing for the default "admin" mode): - HFSQL_PASSWORD: Password of the initial account.
+-e HFSQL_RANDOM_PASSWORD=yes You can use one of the following three variables (or nothing for the default "admin" mode): - HFSQL_PASSWORD: Initial account password.

-- HFSQL_RANDOM_PASSWORD: The password for the initial account is generated randomly.
+- HFSQL_RANDOM_PASSWORD: The initial account password is randomly generated..
 It is displayed on the standard output and can be found in the logs with the command:

-You can also use the following variable (optional): HFSQL_USER: Name of the account (admin by default.)
+You can also use the following variable (optional): HFSQL_USER: Account name (admin by default).
 5. Re-enable the firewall (firewalld) Of course, once the setup is finished, the firewall must be re-enabled if it was disabled in step 2. sudo systemctl enable firewalld sudo systemctl start firewalld 6.
 Query the daemon docker It is possible to view containers being executed, stop a container, etc.. thanks to the "docker container" command.
 For example, to list containers being executed: Access to the HFSQL server of the container As soon as the container is running, it is possible to access the HFSQL server by indicating: - the name of the host server for the server,

-- the port associated with the container as a port for HFSQL (in this article: 4923),
+- the port associated with the container as the port for HFSQL (in this article: 4923),

 - the default HFSQL user and password (don't forget to change them).